 Great Basin College is looking at city-owned fairgrounds land, at right, for expansion of the Elko campus.

-College eyes fairgrounds By MARIANNE KOBAK Free Press Business Editor ELKO - Great Basin College wants to expand and its growth may push the Elko County Pargrounds out of its home.
-The college needs additional space to expand, Carl Diekhans, he college's vice president for of ministrative services, told the life City Council Tuesday.
-In the next 10 years, we only give two building sites left," he define the contraction of the life of the council Tuesday.
-In the next 10 years, we only give two building sites left," he define the council Tuesday we won't get more than two building sites left, and the council tuesday we won't get more than two buildings.
-Since 1997, the college has grown at a rate of 3.4 percent annually, Diekhans said.
+College eyes fairgrounds By MARIANNE KOBAK Free Press Business Editor ELKO - Great Basin College wants to expand and its growth may push the Elko County Friggrounds out of its home.
+The college needs additional space to expand, Carl Diekhans, the college's vice president for administrative services, told the Elko City Council Tuesday.
+In the next 10 years, we only use two building sites left," he d.
+"It is highly unlikely we wont get more than two buildSince 1997, the college has grown at a rate of 3.4 percent annually, Diekhans said.
 He said the Board of Regents approved funding for an electrical and industrial technology building.
 This building has an estimated cost of \$15.1 million.
 "The college plans to improve services, the number of courses offered and the number of receive sites for distance education delivery," Diekhans said.
 He said the college may outgrow its property by 2017.
 He also said the Elko High School is landlocked.
 "We also have talked to the Elko County School District about a partnership," Diekhans said.
 "I think we have an excellent partnership at the high tech center."
 The college has suggested the fairgrounds would be ideal for its expansion.
 Diekhans said the regents have approved the proposed land plan to include the fairgrounds.
 "So we can start negotiating," Diekhans said.

 The council did not make a decision on the proposal because it was a non-action item on the agenda.

-GBC holds tribute to fallen Virginia Tech students By JOHN SENTS Free Press Staff Writer ELKO - Roughly 2,200 miles from Virginia Tech, a group of about 40 Great Basin College students and staff paused for a moment of silence vesterday before the bells in the school's clock tower rang 32 times to remember the victims of the deadliest college massacre in U.S. history.
-Great Basin College President Paul Killpatrick said the tribute was the appropriate thing for the school to do and added, "if one institution suffers, we all suffer."
-"They may never know the truth of what was behind this but this is something that affects us all as an institution," Killpatrick said.
+GBC holds tribute to fallen Virginia Tech students By JOHN SENTS Free Press Staff Writer ELKO - Roughly 2.200 miles from Virginia Tech, a group of about 40 Great Basin College students and staff paused for a moment of silence vesterday before the bells in the school's clock tower rang 32 times to remember the victims of the deadliest college massacre in U.S. history.
+Great Basin College President Paul Killpatrick said the tribute was the appropriate thing for the school to do and added. "if one institution suffers, we all suffer."
+"They may never know the truth of what was behind this but this is something that affects us all as an institution."
+Killpatrick said.
 "Great Basin College is very cognizant of this and we recognize this and our sympathies go out to the families and the college."
 Killpatrick added that GBC will send a message to Virginia Tech's president to "let him know that this is something that could happen at any institution of higher ed and it is something we take very seriously."
 Some GBC students at the event said it "definitely" needed to be done.